 While she succeeded, and the world was avoided (at least in one timeline), there were some lasting effects.
 Rachel Summers, a prominent character in today's X-Men titles, came from that alternate future.
 So did the hyper-advanced Nimrod Sentinel, which eventually became one of the components of the villain Bastion.

 In 2006, Marvel Comics decided they were going to ignite the cosmic corner of the Marvel Universe.
-Turning to Keith Giffen to orchestrate it, a mini-series was conceived of, along with four tie-ins, meant to establish characters new and old as major players in the Marvel universe.
+With writer Keith Giffen was tapped to conceive a limited series - along with four tie-ins - intended to establish characters new and old as major players in the Marvel universe.
 In fact, an entire Universe-ending threat is stopped completely apart from Earth, and without the knowledge of any of the usual protectors like the Avengers and X-Men.

-This opened up a new age of Cosmic Comics for Marvel, with the new Guardians of the Galaxy team that became the basis for Marvel Studios' film franchise, as well as huge boosts for others like Nova and Quasar.
+This opened up a new age of Cosmic comic books for Marvel, with the new Guardians of the Galaxy team that became the basis for Marvel Studios' film franchise, as well as huge boosts for others like Nova and Quasar.
 Indeed, the Guardians of the Galaxy movie literally would not have come to pass without Annihilation coming first - having redefined Starlord, Groot, and Rocket, and bringing that group of heroes together in the first place.

 But long before anyone could even conceive of carving out a whole corner of the Marvel Universe devoted to cosmic threats, Jack Kirby and Stan Lee created what may still be considered the ultimate cosmic threat: Galactus.

 First appearing in Fantastic Four #48-50, and specifically here in that first issue ('The Coming of Galactus!'), the godlike being from beyond the stars came careening into the solar system and the lives of Marvel's First Family.